Surveillance and Monitoring

 Long-term (6+ months)

-Chronic mental health conditions, functional outcomes
+• Chronic mental health conditions.

-Equity in Surveillance
+Equity in surveillance

 Surveillance systems must be designed to capture disparities.
-This requires disaggregating data by race, ethnicity, income, age, and geography; partnering with community organizations to reach marginalized populations; offering surveys in multiple languages; and using mobile outreach to bring services to affected communities rather than waiting for people to seek care.^32^
+This requires disaggregating data by race, ethnicity, income, age, and geography; partnering with community organizations to reach marginalized populations; offering surveys in multiple languages; and using mobile outreach to bring services to affected communities rather than waiting for people to seek care.

-💡 Clinical Pearl: As a clinician, you contribute to surveillance when you document climate-related factors in patient records (e.g., “PTSD symptoms following wildfire evacuation”).
+As a clinician, you contribute to surveillance when you document climate-related factors in patient records (e.g., "PTSD symptoms following wildfire evacuation").
 This documentation enables researchers and public health officials to identify patterns and allocate resources appropriately.